 · How do new agricultural technologies affect gender norms and agency across different contexts?
 Under what conditions can technologies do harm?

 · How are gender norms and women’s and men’s agency changing, and under what conditions do these changes catalyze innovation and adoption, and lead to desired development outcomes?
 What contextual factors influence this relationship?

-To address these questions, GENNOVATE uses a community-level case-study approach.
+To address these questions, GENNOVATE used a community-level case-study approach.
 A case refers to a social group living in a single locality that the inhabitants call their village, community, or hamlet.
-In each research village, field teams apply a standardized package of seven data collection instruments which include a mix of focus groups, semi-structured individual interviews, key informant interviews, and a literature review.
-Study participants include equal numbers of women and men.
+In each research village, field teams applied a standardized package of seven data collection instruments, which include a mix of focus groups, semi-structured individual interviews, key informant interviews, and a literature review.
+Study participants included equal numbers of women and men.
 The tools were piloted in villages in Mexico and Uganda; and three regional training of trainer events prepared the PIs for managing the fieldwork.
-Data collection began April 2014 and will conclude in 2015.
+Data collection began April 2014 and concluded in early 2016.

 The data analysis plan features in-depth case study techniques to explore the study questions holistically in specific contexts.
 This is combined with variable-oriented qualitative analytic techniques that draw on GENNOVATE’s coded dataset.
-A major data coding exercise is underway with teams based in Mexico and Peru who are using a well- known type of social science software.
+Teams based in Mexico and Peru were trained to conduct systematic content analysis with NVivo social science software.
 Coding of all 137 cases was completed in mid-2016.